 While you can’t destigmatize mental illness on a global level, there are steps you can take to do it in your workplace.
 Considering that antidepressants are one of the three most commonly used drug classes in the U.S. and a 2017 study from the Centers for Disease Control and Prevention (CDC) reported that 13 percent of people age 12 and over in 2011-2014 used antidepressants in, up from just under 8 percent in 1999-2002, it’s more likely than ever that more than one person at your company is battling depression or other mental illness.
 A few things you can do to create a compassionate culture:

 Without forcing employees to disclose a disorder, you can train managers and team leaders to recognize the signs of stress and burnout (hopefully before the problem becomes serious) and consider gently mandating vacation or other time off for employees that gives them guilt-free opportunities to spend time with their families.
+Having a break room in the workplace where employees can relax, play board games, eat something or socialize, is also a good way to help prevent stress and burnout.

 Some companies have policies like “summer Fridays,” where they close their offices mid-afternoon on Fridays in the summer and let all employees leave (on the clock) to spend time with families or on self-care.
 It’s hot, people have little vacation time, and their kids are likely to be out of school.
 It’s one way to encourage work-life balance without singling out specific employees.